BodieLeonard/fed-comdipity/README.md

  - Create new html components within /app/components/
  - Develop templates within /app/templates/ and include components into the templates as needed
  - Create javascript methods within the /app/scripts/app.js or create new js files in /app/scrips
- - To build open terminal and cd into this directory to the location of the gulpfile.js
+ - To build open terminal and cd into this directory where the gulpfile.js is located
  - Run this command
 ```bash
 	gulp